 Natural Vitamins and Minerals

 Green Tripe also contains partially-digested greens, which unlock nutrients that may have been unavailable if your dog or cat simply ate the grass that the cow (or other grazing animal) did.
 Herbivores such as cows and sheep have different digestive enzymes in their bodies for digesting the things that they normally eat – grasses, for instance.
 Your pet, primarily a carnivore, has different digestive enzymes for digesting raw meat, such as they would in the wild.
-By including partially digested roughage in your pet’s diet, you give them more usable nutrients for their system.
+By including partially digested roughage in your pet’s diet, you give them more usable nutrients for their system like vitamin B12.
 These vitamins and minerals would be hard for them to get in any other way.

 Calcium and Phosphorus